isralduke/thatbook/21-ecclesiastes.md

 > <a name="2:25">2:25</a> For no one can eat and drink
 > or experience joy apart from him.
 > <a name="2:26">2:26</a> For to the one who pleases him, God gives wisdom, knowledge, and joy,
-> but to the sinner, he gives the task of amassing wealth—
+> but to the sinner, he gives the task of amassing wealth —
 > only to give it to the one who pleases God.
-> This task of the wicked is futile—like chasing the wind!
+> This task of the wicked is futile — like chasing the wind!

 ## Chapter 3